 The second herb garden, catches the eye of visitors as they take a break from their tours.
 All three gardens reflect the character and composition of typical gardens of President Jackson’s time.
 Many of the vegetables and herbs are grown from seeds that originated at Monticello, the home of President Thomas Jefferson, himself an avid gardener.

 Volunteers must complete a volunteer form to be kept on file by The Hermitage.

 To learn more or to volunteer please contact chairperson: firstname.lastname@example.org

-Work days are every Saturday from 8am to 11am beginning March through fall.
+Work days are every Saturday from 8am to 11am beginning in March through fall.
 Master Gardeners may volunteer in the gardens any day during the posted visiting hours of The Hermitage.
 Be sure to bring your own hand tools, gloves and hats.